 - prior to assignment in the program, teachers who provide instruction and services that are a part of the program for gifted students have a minimum of 30 hours of staff development that includes nature and needs of gifted/talented students, assessing student needs, and curriculum and instruction for gifted students;

 - teachers without training required in paragraph (1) of this section who provide instruction and services that are part of the gifted/talented program must complete the 30-hour training requirement within one semester;

 - teachers who provide instruction and services that are a part of the program for gifted students receive a minimum of six hours annually of professional development in gifted education; and

 - administrators and counselors who have authority for program decisions have a minimum of six hours of professional development that includes nature and needs of gifted/talented students and program options.

 Teachers working with identified GT students outside of KISD’s program of GT services must obtain 6 hours of professional development in the nature and needs of GT students.

 KISD Professional Development

 Kennedale ISD will offer 30-hour training and 6-hour updates each summer for district personnel.
-Professional development offerings will be provided in face-to-face, online, and blended learning environments.
 Teachers may also earn these hours through KISD-approved trainings with external vendors, including ESC 11.
-All trainings must be approved by the district GT Specialist before they may be used to fulfill the GT staff development requirement.